 Seasoned road warriors may notice a few perks lacking from the JetBlue Card.
 The airline doesn’t operate traditional airport lounges, so you won’t get that popular perk that comes with some Delta or American Airlines cards.
 On the other hand, JetBlue lets you check your first bag for free, a privilege that many traditional airlines now save for their elite customers or cardholders.
 With a moderate annual fee and a middle of the road APR, you’ll want to ring up and pay down big balances every month to really make this card pay for itself.

-To take advantage of the 10,000 points offer, apply for the JetBlue Card from American Express today.
+To take advantage of the 10,000 TrueBlue® points offer consider applying for the JetBlue Card from American Express.
 You will need excellent credit in order to be approved, and be aware of the $40 annual fee.